fastrgv/Asud/README.md

 * Linked-Pairs (l-key): each digit might have multiple chains that are cycled thru in order;
 	(you can make a quick exit by pressing a different view-toggle key).
 * If a bad [contradictory] Xcycle is found, the first/last digits are CYAN, the other digits involved are green.
-* Key-Cell test (k-key), for any selected cell, shows one candidate digit in RED if it leads to logical contradiction.
+* Key-Cell test (k-key): for any selected cell, shows one candidate digit in RED if it leads to logical contradiction.
 Also shows consequences of the RED digit by showing the resulting singles in GREEN and the resulting empty cells in a BLUE outline.
+* Key-Cell test (K-key): performs Key-Cell test on all cells in lexicographic order until a contradiction is found.
 * Digit-Doubles (d-key) shows houses with 2 aligned digits.

 --------------------------------------------